-Using the MIC261203-ZA with an OFF-time close to $t{OFF(min)}$ during steady-state operation is not recommended.
-Also, as V{OUT} increases, the internal ripple injection increases and reduces the line regulation performance.
-Therefore, the maximum output voltage of the MIC261203-ZA should be limited to 5.5V and the maximum external ripple injection should be limited to 200mV.
-Please refer to the "Setting Output Voltage" subsection in Application Information for more details.
+It is not recommended to use MIC261203 with a OFFtime close to $t{OFF(min)}$ during steady-state operation.
+Also, as V{OUT} increases, the internal ripple injection will increase and reduce the line regulation performance.
+Therefore, the maximum output voltage of the MIC261203 should be limited to 5.5V and the maximum external ripple injection should be limited to 200mV.
+Please refer to "Setting Output Voltage" subsection in Application Information for more details.

-The actual ON-time and resulting switching frequency will vary with the part-to-part variation in the rise and fall times of the internal MOSFETs, the output load current, and variations in the VDD voltage.
+The actual ON-time and resulting switching frequency will vary with the part-to-part variation in the rise and fall times of the internal MOSFETs, the output load current, and variations in the V{DD} voltage.
 Also, the minimum t{ON} results in a lower switching frequency in high V{IN} to V{OUT} applications, such as 24V to 1.0V.
-The minimum t{ON} measured on the MIC261203-ZA evaluation board is about 100ns.
-During load transients, the switching frequency is changed because of the varying OFF-time.
+The minimum t{ON} measured on the MIC261203 evaluation board is about 100ns.
+During load transients, the switching frequency is changed due to the varying OFF-time.

-To illustrate the control loop operation, the datasheet will discuss both the steady-state and load transient scenarios.
-Figure 1 shows the MIC261203-ZA control loop timing during steady-state operation.
-During steady-state operation, the g_m amplifier senses the feedback voltage ripple, which is proportional to the output voltage ripple and the inductor current ripple, to trigger the ON-time period.
+To illustrate the control loop operation, both the steadystate and load transient scenarios will be analyzed.

+Figure 2 shows the MIC261203 control loop timing during steady-state operation.
+During steady-state, the g_m amplifier senses the feedback voltage ripple, which is proportional to the output voltage ripple and the inductor current ripple, to trigger the ON-time period.
 The ON-time is predetermined by the t{ON} estimator.
 The termination of the OFF-time is controlled by the feedback voltage.
-At the valley of the feedback voltage ripple, which occurs when V{FB} falls below V{REF} , the OFF-time period ends and the next ON-time period is triggered through the control logic circuitry.
+At the valley of the feedback voltage ripple, which occurs when V{FB} falls below V{REF}, the OFF period ends and the next ON-time period is triggered through the control logic circuitry.

-Figure 1.
-MIC261203-ZA Control Loop Timing

-Figure 2 shows the operation of the MIC261203-ZA during a load transient.
-The output voltage drops because of the sudden load increase, which makes the V{FB} less than V{REF} .
-This causes the error comparator to trigger an ON-time period.
-At the end of the ON-time period, a minimum OFF-time $t{OFF(min)}$ is generated to charge C{BST} because the feedback voltage is still below V{REF} .
-Then, the next ON-time period is triggered by the low feedback voltage.
-Therefore, the switching frequency changes during the load transient, but returns to the nominal fixed frequency after the output has stabilized at the new load current level.
-With the varying duty cycle and switching frequency, the output recovery time is fast and the output voltage deviation is small in the MIC261203-ZA converter.

 Figure 2.
+MIC261203 Control Loop Timing

+Figure 3 shows the operation of the MIC261203 during a load transient.
+The output voltage drops due to the sudden load increase, which causes the V{FB} to be less than V{REF} .
+This will cause the error comparator to trigger an ON-time period.
+At the end of the ON-time period, a minimum OFF-time $t{OFF(min)}$ is generated to charge C{BST} since the feedback voltage is still below V{REF} .
+Then, the next ON-time period is triggered due to the low feedback voltage.
+Therefore, the switching frequency changes during the load transient, but returns to the nominal fixed frequency once the output has stabilized at the new load current level.
+With the varying duty cycle and switching frequency, the output recovery time is fast and the output voltage deviation is small in MIC261203 converter.

-MIC261203-ZA Load Transient Response
+Figure 3.
+MIC261203 Load Transient Response

-Unlike true current-mode control, the MIC261203-ZA uses the output voltage ripple to trigger an ON-time period.
+Unlike true current-mode control, the MIC261203 uses the output voltage ripple to trigger an ON-time period.
 The output voltage ripple is proportional to the inductor current ripple if the ESR of the output capacitor is large enough.
-The MIC261203-ZA control loop has the advantage of eliminating the need for slope compensation.
+The MIC261203 control loop has the advantage of eliminating the need for slope compensation.